opentracing-contrib/meta/README.md

 ## Existing contributions

-Some (but not all) contributed OpenTracing instrumentation can be found in [the OpenTracing-contrib github organization](https://github.com/opentracing-contrib).
+Many (but not all) contributed OpenTracing instrumentation can be found under the [the OpenTracing-contrib github organization](https://github.com/opentracing-contrib).

+Other contributions are included directly/implicitly in the codebase being instrumented, or sometimes in a contrib or ecosystem for said instrumented project.

 ## New contributions

 OpenTracing needs your help to proliferate.
 We’ve already had contributors instrument OSS projects, build tracing systems, and work on the API.
-If you are interested in getting involved, please drop us a note at [hello@opentracing.com](mailto:hello@opentracing.com) or say hellon on [Gitter](https://gitter.im/opentracing/public) and we will work with you to come up with a useful proposal.
+If you are interested in getting involved, please drop us a note at [hello@opentracing.com](mailto:hello@opentracing.com) or say hello on [Gitter](https://gitter.im/opentracing/public) and we will work with you to come up with a useful proposal.

 The following are all on the OpenTracing instrumentation short-list: